Riley & Scott Mk III: Mk III C

 Some notable changes to the design of the Mk III for the Mk III C were concentrated on the cockpit and nose areas.
 While the Mk III had a roll hoop which ran the full width of the cockpit, the Mk III C was designed to share the roll hoop design of the Northstar LMP.
-This standard hoop was positioned immediately behind the drivers seat and integrated the intakes for the engine, although an option roll hoop extension was offered as it was required for the Rolex Sports Car Series.
+This standard hoop was positioned immediately behind the driver's seat and integrated the intakes for the engine, although an optional roll hoop extension was offered, as it was required for the Rolex Sports Car Series.
 The front of the cockpit was also redesigned, as an aerodynamic windshield was added immediately in front of the driver.

 The nose of the Mk III C was notably more rounded than the Mk III.
-The front fenders were no longer square, and tapered as they extended to the front splitter.
+The front fenders were no longer square and tapered as they extended to the front splitter.
 The headlights were also redesigned, including four lights instead of the previous two.
 The exits for the radiator were also designed to run the full width of the nose, although the openings were now slimmer than they had been on the Mk III.
 A new addition was further ducting located on either side of the cockpit designed to allow air from the front diffuser to exit upwards and over the top of the bodywork.
-The bodywork in general was also lower on the Mk III C, with exception of the vehicle's fenders.
+The bodywork in general was also lower on the Mk III C, with the exception of the vehicle's fenders.

 Mechanically, the Mk III C's transmission was a major improvement from the older car.
 A new 6-speed gearbox built by X-Trac was part of the package, replacing the previous 5-speed.
-This gearbox was further enhanced by the option of a pneumatically actuated gear change system developed by Megaline which was activated by paddles behind the steering wheel, rather than by a traditional gear stick.
+This gearbox was further enhanced by the option of a pneumatically actuated gear change system developed by Megaline, which was activated by paddles behind the steering wheel, rather than by a traditional gear stick.

 In total, five Mk III Cs were constructed by Riley & Scott, although only four were used for competition purposes.
 Autocon Motorsports' Mk III C, chassis #01-002, was the last car still in use by time it was retired at the end of 2005.